awsdocs/amazon-sagemaker-developer-guide/doc_source/image-classification.md

 The SageMaker Image Classification algorithm supports both RecordIO \(`application/x-recordio`\) and image \(`image/png`, `image/jpeg`, and `application/x-image`\) content types for training in file mode, and supports the RecordIO \(`application/x-recordio`\) content type for training in pipe mode\.
 However, you can also train in pipe mode using the image files \(`image/png`, `image/jpeg`, and `application/x-image`\), without creating RecordIO files, by using the augmented manifest format\.

 Distributed training is supported for file mode and pipe mode\.
 When using the RecordIO content type in pipe mode, you must set the `S3DataDistributionType` of the `S3DataSource` to `FullyReplicated`\.
+The algorithm supports a fully replicated model where your data is copied onto each machine\.

 The algorithm supports `image/png`, `image/jpeg`, and `application/x-image` for inference\.